WoutProvost/simultaneous-decision-and-response/thesis/Articles highlights.md

+# Donderdag 27-02-2020

+# Useful
+- Gripper bots and movable objects: gripping.argos
+- Custom labels drawing: id.argos
+- Custom trajectory drawing: trajectory.argos
+- Floor textures: foraging.argos
+- Communication: synchronization.argos

+# TODO
+- Gripping bots should have proximity sensors as well.
+- Gripping bots should have a speed variable as well.
+- Communicate with LEDs?
+- Do the gripping bots know the location of the gates or is this discovered by the swarm?
+- Represent fire with light source, or with a changing floor texture depending on the temperature (sensed by the bots)?
+- Distribute fire using random seed?
+- The fire should spread?
+- Once the bots have exited the gate, should they go to a predetermined location or just as far away from the fire as possible?

+- Heatmap + ground sensors (bottom sensors with gradient)
+- Geen meeting volgende week

 # Vrijdag 7-02-2020
 - Bedenk een scenario dat je kan uitwerken (evacuatie bij brand en 2 poorten en 2 soorten robots, temperatuursensors en grippers)
 - Experimenteer met ARGoS
-- Doe verder onderzoek naar artikels
+- Doe verder onderzoek naar artikels cd /mnt/c/Users/Wout/Documents/GitHub/swarm-robotics-thesis/code/build/

 # Purpose
 - Investigate how on a macroscopic level a reaction emerges as a response to the decision.